douglasmarques/showcase-android/README.md

 ### Single Activity App

-The app is very simple in terms of navigation and has only one screen, it was built using he Navigation Architecture Component to simplified the implementation of the Single Activity concept.
+The app is very simple in terms of navigation and has only one screen, it was built using the Navigation Architecture Component to simplify the implementation of the Single Activity concept.
 Basically, the App has the MainActivty responsible for holding the NavHostFragment and one Fragment that displays the Property list.

-### Courotines
+### Coroutines

 Coroutines were introduced to handle asynchronous calls.
 They are mainly used to handle the Network calls and they work really well with the JetPack ViewModel and Retrofit.